tamiresxavier/dio-desafio-poo/README.md

 💎The main objective is to put into practice one of the main tools of OO: ABSTRACTION, ENCAPSULATION, HERANCE AND POLYMORPHISM, through a Java project.

 🛑 Prerequisites

 ✅Know the syntax of Java

 ✅Java JDK 11

-✅IDE for Java development (I will use Visual Studio Code) ✅git
+✅IDE for Java development (I will use Visual Studio Code)

+✅git

 ✅Account on GitHub

-👣Step-by-Step
+📌 Step-by-Step
 1. Abstract the Bootcamp domain and model its attributes and methods.
 2. Create the classes: Bootcamp, Courses, Mentorships and Devs and relate them.
-3. The Course, Mentorship and Devs classes will also be modeled, that is, their attributes and methods will be created.
+3. The Course, Mentorship and Devs classes will also be modeled, that is, their attributes and methods will be creolder Structure

-## Folder Structure

 The workspace contains two folders by default, where: